Quantum polar stabilizer codes based on polarization of pure quantum channel don't work for quantum computing

 \section{Abstract}

-Inspired by classical polar code, whose coding rate can asymptotically achieve the Shannon capacity, researchers are trying to find its analogue in quantum information field, which is called quantum polar code.
-Some researchers believe that directly quantizing classical polar coding circuits will produce polarization phenomenon of pure quantum channel, based on which we can design a quantum polar coding scheme that applies to quantum computing.
-In this paper, we try to follow this intuition and propose a class of quantum polar stabilizer codes for quantum computing.
-Unfortunately, simulation results shows that this kind of quantum polar stabilizer codes directly based on quantizing classical polar coding circuits are bad stabilizer codes for quantum computing.
+Inspired by classical polar codes, whose coding rate can asymptotically achieve the Shannon capacity, researchers are trying to find its analogue in quantum information field, which are called quantum polar codes.
+However, no one has designed a quantum polar coding scheme which applies to quantum computing yet.
+There are two intuitions in previous research.
+The first is that directly converting classical polar coding circuits to quantum ones will produce polarization phenomenon of pure quantum channel, which has been proved in our previous work.
+The second is that based on this quantum polarization phenomenon one can design a quantum polar coding scheme that applies to quantum computing.
+There are several previous work following the second intuition, none of which has been verified by experiments.
+In this paper, we follow the second intuition and propose a more reasonable quantum polar stabilizer code construction algorithm than any previous ones by using the theory of stabilizer codes.
+Unfortunately, simulation experiments show that even the stabilizer codes obtained from this more reasonable construction algorithm don't work, which implies that the second intuition leads to a dead end.
+Based on the analysis on why the second intuition don't work, we provide a possible future direction of designing quantum stabilizer codes with high coding rate by borrowing the idea of classical polar codes. following this direction, we find a class of quantum stabilizer codes with coding rate 0.5 for pure Pauli X, Z and Y noise.